mendersoftware/app-update-module/docs/README-submodule-api.md

 Parameters:
 * `application_name` -- application name
+* `source_directory` -- directory containing the manifests.
+In case of k8s
+  it is a directory where we run apply, or docker-compose up in case of docker-compose.

 #### START
 Starts the application

 Parameters:
 * `application_name` -- application name
+* `source_directory` -- directory containing the manifests.
+In case of k8s
+  it is a directory where we run apply, or docker-compose up in case of docker-compose.

 #### ALIVE
 Returns true if application is live